 While you might not necessarily need a File Server or an Azure Files file share, for example, if you do; all this can be auto provisioned, autoscaled, and fine-tuned from Nerdio Manager as well.
 This would apply only to Enterprise Windows 365 as they offer the same networking flexibility compared to AVD.

-A few options available as of day one:
+A few options are available as of day one:

 - Prepare your environment with all pre-requisites for Windows 365